 It is expected that executives act in a manner consistent with the highest ethical standards.
 The Company has incorporated this thinking into all compensation programs, practices and policies.
-Results obtained through deceptive tactics or are inconsistent with our values and culture are not rewarded and are subject to, but are not limited to, clawbacks, discretionary downward adjustments to incentive compensation, employment decisions and disciplinary actions.
+Results obtained through tactics that are deceptive or are inconsistent with our values and culture are not rewarded and are subject to penalties including, but not limited to, clawbacks, discretionary downward adjustments to incentive compensation, employment decisions and disciplinary actions.